COVID-19 UPDATE: We are open and continue to serve our students. Learn More about our health & safety plans.

 Some employers may require that candidates for Daycare Assistant Teacher positions hold professional certifications, such as the CDA credential, to be eligible for employment.
 Most employers prefer to hire candidates with some work experience in their field.
 Students who complete Bryant & Stratton's Early Childhood Care & Development diploma program may be able to meet that work experience requirement via the program's early childhood practice experience, which may be completed within a live childcare environment.

-For more insights into starting a career as a Daycare Assistant Teacher or in another position within the early childhood education field, please visit the Career Services section of the Bryant & Stratton College blog.
+For more insights into starting a career as a Daycare Assistant Teacher/Teacher Aide or another position within the early childhood education field, please visit the Career Services section of the Bryant & Stratton College blog.
 Exploring that blog and our website can provide you with access to a lot of valuable tips and information that can yield further insights into building your best career path in the early childhood education field, as well as a wide variety of other occupational fields that may spark your interest.